-Unlike the FAO reports, the Worldwatch report follows the GHG protocol and included what is considered Scope 3 emissions.
+Unlike the FAO reports, the Worldwatch report followed the GHG protocol and included what is considered Scope 3 emissions.
 Scope 3 includes the many parts of the supply chain not owned by producers.
-Some other factors they used to determine the 51 percent are underestimated figures, while others are overlooked or already counted for but assigned to different sectors (i.e. deforestation for feed crops).
+Some other factors they used to determine the 51 percent are underestimated figures, while others are overlooked or already counted for but assigned to different sectors (i.e., deforestation for feed crops).
 The FAO reports also used outdated models of the carbon cycle and allocated categories like deforestation to other sectors, according to Paul Hawken, author of the New York Times bestselling book Drawdown: The Most Comprehensive Plan Ever to Reverse Global Warming (Penguin Books 2017).

 Overall, the Worldwatch report suggests that the UN reports failed to develop a true whole life cycle assessment (LCA) of anthropogenic GHG emissions attributed to livestock.
 It concludes that promoting plant-based options should be a major focus for addressing climate change and biodiversity issues.

 The 2013 FAO report only included the change in land use and deforestation over time from animal agriculture, which is relatively small, compared to the Worldwatch report, which includes the huge amount of land already in use for livestock production.
 The Worldwatch report also includes the deforestation factor related to livestock and livestock feed.
-There’s much debate on these points which still require further comparison and research.
+There’s much debate on these points, which still require further comparison and research.

 Additionally, the 2006 and 2013 FAO reports fail to include an entire category that is increasingly detrimental to the environment.
-They excluded all aquatic animals farmed for human consumption and for livestock feed.
-Fish farms, for example, can generate significant coastal pollution in the forms of excess feed and manure.
+They excluded all aquatic animals farmed for human consumption and livestock feed.
+Fish farms, for example, can generate significant coastal pollution in the form of excess feed and manure.
 Escaped fish and disease from these farms can completely deplete wild fisheries.